kr1shnasomani/OrthoVision/README.md

    ![image](https://github.com/user-attachments/assets/030ddbb3-f425-4d0b-85f5-211a3de0247e)

 ## Overview:
-The provided code is for building and training a **bone fracture detection** model using deep learning techniques, specifically using a pre-trained EfficientNetB3 model.
+The code is used for building and training a **bone fracture detection** model using deep learning techniques, specifically using a pre-trained EfficientNetB3 model.
 Here's an overview of the steps and functionalities in the code:

 1. **Import Libraries:**
 The code imports several libraries for image processing, data handling, deep learning, and visualization, such as `NumPy`, `Matplotlib`, `OpenCV`, `Seaborn`, `TensorFlow`, and `scikit-learn`.